Mickey Amery

-Mickey Amery ECA MLA (born April 26, 1982) is a Canadian politician and former lawyer who is serving as the Minister of Children Services since October 24, 2022.
+Mickey Amery (legal name Qassim Mohammed Makki Amery) ECA KC MLAAB (born April 26, 1982) is a Canadian politician and former lawyer who has been the Alberta Minister of Justice since June 9, 2023.
 Amery was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Cross in the 30th Alberta Legislature.

+Biography

-He serves on the Social Services Cabinet Policy Committee and the Legislative Review Committee.
+He is on the Social Services Cabinet Policy Committee and the Legislative Review Committee.
+On October 21, 2022, Amery was appointed Alberta Minister of Children Services.

+Amery was re-elected in the 2023 Alberta general election, and was appointed justice minister on June 9, 2023.

-Prior to his engagement in the Alberta Legislature, Amery was a practicing lawyer and business owner in Calgary, Alberta.
+Prior to his engagement in the Alberta Legislature, Amery was a practising lawyer and business owner in Calgary, Alberta.
+He has practised in the areas of family, criminal, civil and administrative law.
 He has worked on a number of cases of national significance in the areas of aboriginal law and consumer protection.
-Amery also served as a director for the Learning Disability Association of Alberta and as member on various local community boards and organizations.
-A University of Calgary Alumni, Amery holds a bachelor's degree in political science, a bachelor's degree in economics, and a Juris Doctorate degree in law.
+Amery also was a director for the Learning Disability Association of Alberta and a member of various local community boards and organizations.
+A University of Calgary alumnus, Amery holds a bachelor's degree in political science, a bachelor's degree in economics, and a Juris Doctor degree in law.

 Amery is the son of longtime Calgary-East MLA Moe Amery.